 Mechanical components and most engineering systems in which there are bodies moving relative to each other can incur dysfunction and deterioration in performance due to the wear and tear that occurs in these components.
-Extruders are used in a wide range of process industries and high reliability is essential if cost effective manufacturing is to be maintained.
+Extruders are used in a wide range of process industries and high reliability is essential if cost-effective manufacturing is to be maintained.
 Critical parts of the extruder are the barrel and the screw that must withstand many different wear and corrosion environments depending on the end user.

-- cold start of the screw
+- Cold start of the screw

-- wrong material processing (e.g. corrosive polymers for a screw not suitable for corrosive polymers);
+- Wrong material processing (e.g. corrosive polymers for a screw not suitable for corrosive polymers)

-- uneven heating of the cylinder;
+- Uneven heating of the cylinder

-- improper screw and cylinder alignment;
+- Improper screw and cylinder alignment

-- non-straightness of the screw;
+- Non-straightness of the screw

-- abrasive additives in the polymer formula;
+- Abrasive additives in the polymer formula

-- incorrect screw and/or cylinder material;
+- Incorrect screw and/or cylinder material

-- corrosion due to polymer or additive degradation.
+- Corrosion due to polymer or additive degradation

 All of these factors relate to three main wear phenomena: abrasive, corrosive and adhesive.

 Abrasive wear is caused by the hard particles (e.g. glass fiber, calcium carbonate, flame retardants) with which the polymers are added.
-The sliding of the polymer in the screw channel at high pressures and temperatures causes abrasive phenomena by the hard particles which creep and impact the metal surfaces of the screw and cylinder.
+The sliding of the polymer in the screw channel at high pressures and temperatures causes abrasive phenomena by the hard particles that creep and impact the metal surfaces of the screw and cylinder.
 The amount of abrasive wear also depends on the hardness of the particles, their shape and size.
 This type of wear can be reduced by surface hardening of the screw and cylinder (e.g. nitriding, chrome plating).

 Corrosive wear is due to corrosive additives and degraded polymer particles chemically attacking extruder components.
-The largest portion of corrosive wear usually occurs in the metering zone where temperatures are higher and the material remains for longer increasing the possibility of product degradation.
+The largest portion of corrosive wear usually occurs in the metering zone where temperatures are higher and the material remains for longer, increasing the possibility of product degradation.
 The effects of this wear can be decreased by using the same surface treatments that decrease abrasive wear.

-The first evidence of wear
+The first evidence of screw wear

 The first consequence of wear that can be observed is the reduction of the maximum flow rate that can be processed by the extruder.
 The screw, which is designed to rotate within the barrel, has a thread diameter slightly smaller than the barrel diameter to allow free rotation of the screw.
 By design, the gap between the crest of the thread and the surface of the barrel is small and is filled with molten polymer that acts as a lubricant.
 Non-abrasive polymers and proper alignment of the screw within the barrel can ensure continuous operation of the extruder for up to ten years with almost no wear.
-When abrasive polymers are processed, the alignment is not correct or other of the above mentioned wear factors occur then the wear phenomena have consequences especially on the screw thread, mostly wearing out the thread crest and thus increasing the gap between thread and cylinder surface.
+When abrasive polymers are processed, the alignment is not correct or some of the other above-mentioned wear factors occur, then the wear phenomena have consequences especially on the screw thread, mostly wearing out the thread crest and thus increasing the gap between the thread and cylinder surface.
 As the gap increases, extruder performance decreases, i.e. polymer temperatures at the extruder outlet increase, process instabilities increase and flow rates decrease.

 "Degradation leads to an irreversible loss of the mechanical and optical properties of the extruded polymer"